google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

 helm pull oci://us-docker.pkg.dev/osdfir-registry/osdfir-charts/osdfir-infrastructure --untar
 ```

 Then make changes to the downloaded `values.yaml`.
-Once done, install the local
-chart with the updated values.
+A `configs/` directory containing user-provided Timesketch configs can also be placed at this point to override the default ones.
+Additionally, a `turbinia.conf` config file can be placed at the root of the Helm chart.
+Once done, install the local chart with the updated values.

 ```console
 helm install my-release ../osdfir-infrastructure
 ```

-Lastly, a YAML file that specifies the values for the parameters can also be
-provided while installing the chart.
+Lastly, a YAML file that specifies the values for the parameters can also be provided while installing the chart.
 For example,

 ```console
 helm install my-release -f newvalues.yaml oci://us-docker.pkg.dev/osdfir-registry/osdfir-charts/osdfir-infrastructure